by Thomas P. Healy

 IMPD offers reminder of Indiana gun carry laws, gun safety tips ahead of NRA convention.

-INDIANAPOLIS – Ahead of the NRA convention in Indianapolis, IMPD encourages residents and attendees to brush up on Indiana’s gun carry laws and offers the following gun safety tips.
-Earlier this week, a legal bulletin was issued to all sworn IMPD officers with a reminder of the rights of those legally carrying firearms in Indiana.
+INDIANAPOLIS – In advance of the June 2019 NRA convention in Indianapolis, IMPD provided the following information for residents and attendees about Indiana’s gun carry laws as well as gun safety tips.
+In addition, prior to the event a legal bulletin was issued to all sworn IMPD officers with a reminder of the rights of those legally carrying firearms in Indiana.

 Indiana gun laws: